-Securing full-time work takes longer for newly-qualified dentists
+Securing full-time work can take longer for newly-qualified dentists

-Dentist appears on Immigration New Zealand's immediate skill shortage list.
+Dentist appears on Immigration New Zealand's Green List.
 This means the Government is actively encouraging skilled dentists from overseas to work in New Zealand.

 Most dentists work in private dental practices

 Most dentists are self-employed in a dental practice, but some are employees.
 Others are employed by: